ricott1/theGraphOracle/README.md

 - `theGraphOracle` emits a `QueryCreated` event, which the off-chain agent intercepts
 - The off-chain agent performs the query on the Graph API and returns the result (in array form) to the original querying contract by calling a callback function

+Query examples are provided by the `TestCase.sol` contract.

 ## What's next

 Ideally we would like to provide users with more flexibile queries, allowing them to get arbitrary JSON data instead of only arrays.